ZenyoSelf/thc-enshift/readme.md

-I used TS, as it is cleaner and has a better maintanability in the future (especially for cross technologies projects).
+I used TS, as it is cleaner and has a better maintainability in the future (especially for cross technologies projects).

 Frontend will use PrimeNG and jwt for sessions.